KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ### 4.4 The Bifurcal Streams of Emanation

 Though **centropy** and **entropy** seem opposed,
-they are symmetrical expressions of a single unfolding.
+they are distinct expressions emerging from the same bifurcal architecture.

 Each emerges from one of the twin poles:
 * **Aion (⚫)**